MoonHighway/javascript-accelerated/README.md

 Javascript Accelerated
 ======================
-This is a fast paced javascript course designed to get engineers up to speed with javascript programming.
+This course is about familiarizing seasoned object oriented engineers to the JavaScript Language.
+After this day developers should feel comfortable creating and debugging simple Javascript applications that load and save data.

 Topics
 ------
-* js History
+* JS and ECMA History
-* Primitives, Objects, and Gotchas
+* Primitives, Objects, Gotchas
 * Array Challenges
-* js Frameworks
+* Frameworks
 * Data
-* Data Challenge
+* Loading the NFL
 * Advanced Functions
-* Advanced Arrays
+* Debugging
-* Building a jQuery Alarm Clock
+* Building an Alarm Clock

 Samples
 -------